Steve-xmh/acamp-miner/README.md

 ## Why this?

 - Pretty fast, using worker for boosting.
+- Planning WebAssembly with C for further performance.
 - Planning GPU calculation (WebGL2), for further performance.

 ## Development usage